From Non-Hermitian Linear Response to Dynamical Correlations and Fluctuation-Dissipation Relations in Quantum Many-Body Systems: The fluctuation--dissipation relation

 For a quantum many-body system in thermal equilibrium, the \ac{fdr}~\cite{Kubo1966} links the symmetrized correlation spectrum $S_{BA}(\omega)$ of any two operators $A$ and $B$ across the entire frequency spectrum~$\omega$ to the dissipative part of the dynamic susceptibility $\chi_{BA}^{\prime \prime}(\omega)$ via

 where $\hbar$ is the reduced Planck constant and $\kb$ is the Boltzmann constant.
 This elegant relation requires only a single parameter as input, the global temperature~$T$.
 The ease of accessing $\chi_{BA}^{\prime \prime}(\omega)$ can then be exploited to obtain $S_{BA}(\omega)$.
-However, when the system is far from equilibrium, the two sides of \cref{eq:FDR} become non-stationary and the \ac{fdr} can be broken~\cite{PineiroOrioli2019}, making it necessary to devise independent handles on both sides of the relation.
+However, when the system is far from equilibrium, the two sides of \cref{eq:FDR} become non-stationary and the \ac{fdr} can be broken~\cite{PineiroOrioli2019,Boguslavski2020}, making it necessary to devise independent handles on both sides of the relation, as has been proposed in Ref.~\cite{Schuckert2020}.

 One can generalize the definitions of $S$ and $\chi^{\prime \prime}$ to such a non-equilibrium situation by introducing the response function

 and the symmetrized dynamic correlation function